 HOURLY ANNUALLY

-CALIFORNIA \$18.06 \$37,560
+CALIFORNIA \$19.12 \$39,760

-INLAND EMPIRE \$17.35 \$36,090
+INLAND EMPIRE \$17.40 \$36,170

-\Data based upon wages and employment averages for Nurse Assistants in California: www.onetonline.org.
-Completion, Placement, and Licensure available on website at www.riversidesce.org
+\Data based upon wages and employment averages for Nurse Assistants in California:

-- · Official high school transcript or equivalent. - $\cdot\;$ Completion of required assessment test. - · Current government-issued photo ID. - Social Security card or right-to-work documentation.
+- · Official high school or equivalent transcript. - Completion of required assessment test. - Current government-issued photo ID. - Social Security card or right-to-work documentation.

-- Maintain a minimum 76% grade-point average and a 93% attendance rate. - Basic keyboarding and computer skills to facilitate learning of software. - $\cdot\;$ Access to a computer or laptop with internet access. - Fingerprinting and background check will be required.
+- Maintain a minimum 76% grade-point average and a 93% attendance rate. - Basic keyboarding and computer skills to facilitate learning of software. - Access to a computer or laptop with internet access. - Fingerprinting and background check will be required.

-- · Textbooks.
+- Textbooks.

-- · Two uniform sets and one lab coat.
+- Two uniform sets and one lab coat.

-- · Fingerprinting.
+- Fingerprinting.

 - American Heart Association Basic Life Support (BLS) CPR and First Aid trainings and cards.

 - · Internship included in program.

 - · Nurse Assistant certification exam.